 Following his graduation from USC in 1988, Mike worked in both real estate and insurance while also working as a television color commentator for swimming events.
 In 1992, he was the NBC Sports color commentator for the Barcelona Olympics and continued to cover swimming and triathlon events for the network for the next two years.
 He also coached competitive swimmers in Newport Beach and at UC Irvine in his spare time.

 In 1993, Mike completed the Hawaii Ironman Triathlon on only six weeks of training while working as a race reporter for NBC.
 He finished the race in 13 hours and 41 minutes and still holds the dubious record of fastest swim/slowest overall finish.

 Around the same time, Mike watched his three year-old son, Ian, learn to swim.
 The experience of watching his son and other children learn to enjoy the water led Mike to pursue a career change and start his own swim lesson business.

 Since 1993, Mike and his wife Kristin have operated Mike O’Brien Swim Instruction in backyard pools all over Orange and LA Counties.
 As the business has grown, so have their children (although they have never aged on this page … see above!)
-Ian (28) is an Eagle Scout and a graduate of Cal State Fullerton who loves sports.
-Erin (24) graduated from the University of Southern California and is an artist and graphic designer.
+Ian (30) is an Eagle Scout and a graduate of Cal State Fullerton who loves sports.
+Erin (26) graduated from the University of Southern California and is an artist.
 You can view Erin’s work on her website, www.erineliseart.com.

 Mike feels fortunate to have found an occupation where he can utilize his skills working with children as they take a big step forward in their young lives.
 Having the opportunity to promote safety and instill a love of the water is a wonderful privilege.
 He enjoys being able to interact with each unique student and has great satisfaction in knowing that his students’ experiences will be with them for a lifetime.